assuremoss/ContainerGraph/README.md

 # ContainerGraph

- A tool to generate security charts (in XML and Neo4J) for Docker containers.
+A tool to generate a Knowledge Graph of Docker containers.